r0tary/Floor-Heating-IO-Module/MODBUS/Documentation/README.md

 It should be noted that the library has quite a bit of error checking for both sklave and master configurations.

+### Library Description
+#### Timers
+The library uses two timers (one if slave configuration is used).
+The timer shared between both configurations is **TimerT35** which is used to detect the end of a frame *(end of an incomming message)* on the RX line.

+For a master configuration, a **TimerTimeout** is used to detect the timeout in case a slave device takes too long to respond.